UPDATE: This article has been updated after additional testing and technical feedback.

 The fix is not to abandon AVIF across your site.
 The fix is to separate responsibilities.

 That setup also avoids another common editorial headache: cache confusion.
 Meta’s debugger exists precisely because previews are scraped and cached.
-If you replace a broken AVIF-based image with a JPG and the old preview still appears, that does not automatically mean the fix failed.
+If you replace a broken or inferred image with a stable JPG or PNG and the old preview still appears, that does not automatically mean the fix failed.
 It often means the preview needs to be scraped again.
-Meta’s Sharing Debugger and Webflow’s documentation both point users toward that re-scrape step.

 Small details still decide whether the card appears

-Format is the headline problem here, but not the only one.
+Format is one visible part of the problem, but not the only one.
 A stable preview image should also be publicly accessible, directly fetchable, and large enough for the crawler to use without hesitation.
-Webflow’s Facebook troubleshooting guidance says Open Graph images should be JPG or PNG, recommends at least 1080 pixels wide based on Facebook guidance, and advises adding og:image:width and og:image:height.
-That is a better recipe than hoping the crawler will infer everything correctly from a transformed asset.
+Meta’s documentation recommends specifying og:image:width and og:image:height so the crawler can render the image properly when the page is shared.

-The same logic applies to image URLs that sit behind redirects, signed URLs, cookies, bot filtering, or anti-hotlink rules.
+The same logic applies to image URLs that sit behind redirects, signed URLs, cookies, bot filtering, anti hotlink rules, CDN transformations, or JavaScript only rendering.
 Even a perfectly valid JPG can fail if the crawler cannot fetch it cleanly.
-AVIF simply makes the compatibility margin thinner because you are already asking the preview stack to decode a modern format that current Open Graph tooling still handles inconsistently.
+The risk increases when AVIF appears inside a workflow that also depends on inference, rewriting, negotiation, or incomplete metadata.

 A sharper default for publishers